sapcc/limes/docs/users/api-v1-specification.md

 Query global rate limits for the cluster level.
 These rate limits apply to all users in aggregate.
 Arguments:

-* `service`: Limit query to resources in this service.
+* `service`: Limit query to rates in this service (e.g. `?service=compute`).
 May be given multiple times.
-* `area`: Limit query to resources in services in this area.
+* `area`: Limit query to rates in services in this area.
 May be given multiple times.
-* `resource`: When combined, with `?service=`, limit query to that resource.

 Returns 200 (OK) on success.
 Result is a JSON document like: